Suicide attack: During the Cold War

+Reduced suicide attacks after WWII

 After the Surrender of Japan, at the end of World War II in Asia, there was a massive reduction in the number of suicide attacks.
 The few that did occur were sometimes carried out by individuals for personal reasons such as pilot suicides in commercial aircraft (see above).

 For most of the Cold War suicide attacks were only sporadic, but suicide attacks began to become more frequent towards the end of the Cold War (see below).